NetDancerGames/SnapBright/README.md

 <h4>Granular Brightness Control</h4>
 Take full command of your screen with precise brightness adjustments that work independently across both SDR and HDR modes.

-<h4>Sharpness Control</h4>
+<h4>Sharpness Slider</h4>
 Enhance your monitor's sharpness with ease (only for compatible models).

+<h4>One-click HDR Switch</h4>
+Toggle between SDR and HDR modes effortlessly while maintaining your image adjustments.

+<h4>Blue Light Filtering</h4>
+Built-in Reading and Night modes to help reduce eye strain and improve your sleep.

 <h4>Smart Bypass Mode</h4>
 An exclusive, optional feature that automatically restores original brightness and color values when you open full-screen apps or videos for an untouched viewing experience.

-<h4>Blue Light Filtering</h4>
-Built-in Reading and Night modes to help reduce eye strain and improve your sleep.

 <h4>Zero Lag</h4>
 Minimal CPU and RAM footprint.
 You won’t even notice it’s running in the background.